evaitl/6780p4/README.md

 # Protocol

 The various name servers need a protocol to talk to one another.
 This is it.
-Here a CH is

-Each CH/BCH will keep track of next/prev ipaddr/port.
-Upstream is closer to the BCH and has lower ranges.
+Each NS/BNS will keep track of next/prev ipaddr/port in the ring.

 - query

 Response "rangeLower rangeUpper nextAddr nextPort".
-The BCH will always send 0 as rangeUpper.
+The BNS will always send 1024 as rangeUpper.

 - enterprev nextAddr nport

-Sent to previous CH when entering the ring.
+Sent to previous NS when entering the ring.
 Response "ok".
+The entering NS is responsible for entering at the correct location in the ring.

 - enternext id addr port

-Sent to next CH when entering the ring.
-Response is "ok" followed by zero or more number "insert" messages from upstream as a transfer of data. assert id is in the range up the next CH.
+Sent to next NS when entering the ring.
+Response is "ok" followed by zero or more number "insert" messages from upstream as a transfer of data.
+The new range for the receiver starts with id.

 - exitnext lowerId prevAddr prevPort

-Sent to next CH when exiting.
+Sent to next NS when exiting.
 Response is "ok".
-Next CH range now starts at lowerId.
+Next NS range now starts at lowerId.
+If the BNS gets this and lowerId is 0, then the BNS range is (-1...1023] instead of (lowerId..1023]

 - exitprev upperAddr upperPort

-Sent to previous CH when exiting.
+Sent to previous NS when exiting.
 Response is "ok".

 - lookup key

 return "ok msg", "no addr port", or "na" .
-On no, addr/port are for next server in ring. "na" means this is the right CH, but no data.
+On "no", addr/port are for next server in ring. "na" means this is the right NS, but no data.

 - insert key msg

-return "ok" or "no addr port".
+return "ok" or "no nextAddr nextPort".

-After an exitup/exitdown, the CH sends all of its data upstream with insert commands.

 - delete key

-return "ok" or "no addr port"
+return "ok" or "na", or "no nextAddr nextPort".
+On "no", addr/port are for next server in ring. "na" means this is the right NS, but no data.

 Messages and responses are in a single line terminated with '\n'.
 One message and response pair per TCP connection, which is then torn down.

 # Disclaimer